Intermittent percolation and the scale-free distribution of vegetation clusters: Discussion

-{\bf{ ii) }} Second, generic scale-free distributed clusters emerge for a broad range of parameter values and not just at the critical point.
+{\bf{ ii) }} Second, generic scale-free distributed clusters emerge on average for a broad range of overall densities and not just at the critical one. \neww{As in the previous point, further work is needed to precisely establish the values of their asymptotic exponent values and their dependence on $\rho$.}

-{\bf{iii) }} Third, individual snaphots of the system state --i.e. single configurations in which no averaging is performed-- also exhibit clusters of highly variable sizes that can be fit as power laws for a broad range of possible vegetation densities.
-Even more remarkably, the obtained power-law exponents are density dependent --as also occur in empirical observations-- and are in reasonably good agreement with those observed in the field for each single density for which empirical results were accessible to us.
+{\bf{iii) }} Third, individual snaphots of the system state --i.e. single configurations in which no averaging is performed-- can also exhibit clusters of highly variable sizes that can be fitted as power laws for a broad range of possible vegetation densities.
+Even more remarkably, the obtained power-law exponents are density dependent --in agreement with what observed in empirical findings-- and exhibit --roughly speaking-- the same type of density dependence as those observed empirically.

 Let us now briefly discuss each of these three results.